MicrosoftDocs/power-pages-docs/power-pages-docs/admin/set-up-payments-integration.md

 1. Select **Integrations**, then **External Apps**.
 1. In the Integrations table, select the **Enable** action for Stripe.
 1. Go to the Stripe developer dashboard.
-1. From the API Keys tab, obtain the **Publishable** and **Secret Keys** required to enable this integration.
+    From the API Keys tab, obtain the **Publishable** and **Secret Keys** required to enable this integration.

     > [!NOTE]
     > - For the secret key, we recommend using the **restricted API keys** that Stripe provides to limit access and permissions for different areas of your account data in Stripe.
     > - In public preview you'll only be able to use **test mode** keys for this integration with Power Pages.
 To understand various types of keys, refer to [Stripe's documentation on API keys](https://stripe.com/docs/keys)
-1. Enter the Publishable and Secret keys respectively in the **Enable integration panel**.
+1. In the design studio, enter the Publishable and Secret keys respectively in the **Enable integration panel**.
         :::image type="content" source="Media/set-up-payments-integration/stripe-integration.svg" alt-text="image":::
 1. Choose **Save** and close the panel.
 1. Select the **Sync** button.